 Printing high-quality artwork is critical to ensuring a superb result.

-How you scale without losing quality
+How can you scale without losing quality?

 How do you do this?

-There are a few options explained below:
+Here are a few different ways, each explained below:

 - Use resizing.app.
-Upload your image, set parameters such as height, width and click start.
+Upload your image, set parameters such as height, width, and click start.
 Seconds later, your file is ready for download.
 And it's free!